soukron/errata2cv/README.md

 ## Compatibility
 Tested and works on:
 * Satellite 6.2.10 in RHEL 7.3 (python 2.7.5)
+* Satellite 6.2.14 in RHEL 7.3 (python 2.7.5)

+WARNING: Use HTTPS as protocol as POST methods doesn't work as expected if using HTTP.

 ## Instructions
 Use command help to understand the arguments: